-Golden Living Center-Indianapolis is an average-sized nursing home located in Indianapolis, Indiana.
-With a really poor overall grade of F, this facility isn't high on our list.
-Keep in mind that Indianapolis received a city grade of C, so should consider some other options in the city as well.
-Despite all this, one of the few highlights of this nursing home's report card is its strong inspection reports.
-You can scroll down to learn more about inspections and other category grades
+Brickyard Healthcare – Churchman Care Center is an average-sized nursing home located in Indianapolis, Indiana.
+We gave this facility an overall grade of D. A grade of this caliber generally suggests a few red flags.
+While this grade isn't too far off the city grade in Indianapolis which is a C, you still ought to be able to do better.
+Despite all this, one of the few highlights of this nursing home's profile is its strong inspection reports.
+You can continue reading to learn more about inspections and other category scores

 - Nursing Home